Keolis Northern Beaches

-Keolis Downer Northern Beaches is a bus operator in Sydney, Australia.
-A subsidiary of Keolis Downer, it operates services in Sydney Bus Region 8 on the Lower North Shore and Northern Beaches under contract to Transport for NSW.
+Keolis Northern Beaches is a bus operator in Sydney, Australia.
+A subsidiary of Keolis Australia, it operates services in Sydney Bus Region 8 on the Lower North Shore and Northern Beaches under contract to Transport for NSW.
 Its headquarters are located at Brookvale Bus Depot.

 History

 In October 2019, the Government of New South Wales announced that the bus operations of State Transit were to be contracted out to the private sector.
 In May 2021, Keolis Downer was awarded the contract to operate Sydney Bus Region 8.
 Keolis Downer Northern Beaches (KDNB) commenced operating on 31 October 2021 with its contract to run for eight years.
+In March 2026, Keolis completed an agreement with Downer to acquire their stake in the joint venture.

 Fleet

-As of April 2025, the fleet consists of 403 buses operating from three depots.
+As of March 2026, the fleet consists of 439 buses operating from three depots.

-These include Volvo B12BLE's & B12BLEA's, Volvo B7RLE's, Volvo B8RLE's, Volvo B10BLE's, Scania K310UB's, MAN ND323F's, Bustech CDi's, Custom Denning Element 2's & Iveco Metro's.
+These include Volvo B12BLE, Volvo B12BLE, Volvo B7RLE, Volvo B8RLE, Volvo B10BLE, Scania K310UBs, MAN ND363Fs, BusTech CDis, Custom Denning Elements, Yutong ZK6131HG1s, Foton BJ6129EVCAs and Iveco Metros.

 The current fleet is located below: